-The Upper Triassic play system is the most successful petroleum play within the North West Shelf creating a heartland of LNG and gas condensate discoveries.
+The Upper Triassic play system is the most successful petroleum play within the North West Shelf creating a heartland of LNG scale gas and condensate discoveries.
 Upper Triassic reservoirs have underpinned fields such as Gorgon, Rankin and Wheatstone.
-The petroleum trapped within this play tends to be simple fault block structures.
+The petroleum traps within this play tend to be simple fault block structures.
 Reservoir quality is excellent and dependant on facies and depth of burial.
-Wells at the Zola gas discovery and Gorgon gas field (North East of the area of interest) have proven that Upper Triassic stratigraphy can preserve good reservoir quality and flow hydrocarbons from depths over 4,000 metres.
+Results from the Zola and Gorgon gas fields (North East of the area of interest) have proven that the Upper Triassic stratigraphy can preserve good reservoir quality and can flow hydrocarbons from depths of over 4,000 metres.